-Will I be Entitled to Social Security Disability Benefits with Epilepsy?
+Will I be entitled to Social Security Disability Benefits with Epilepsy?

 Epilepsy is a brain disorder that happens when certain nerve cells in your brain misfire, which can cause seizures.
 There are different types of epilepsy.
 All types of epilepsy have seizures in common.

 There are two types of seizures.
 Focal seizures, which start in a particular part of your brain, can cause both physical and emotional effects.
 60% of people with epilepsy have this type of seizure, which is sometimes called a partial seizure.
-The second type are generalized seizures, which happen when nerve cells on both sides of your brain misfire and can make you have muscle spasms, blackout or fall.
+The second type is generalized seizures, which happen when nerve cells on both sides of your brain misfire and can make you have muscle spasms, blackout or fall.

 Sometimes people have seizures that start out as one kind and then become the other.
 The most noticeable kind of seizures are called grand mal seizures which cause your body to stiffen, jerk and shake, and you lose consciousness.
 They usually last one to three minutes.
-Most common treatments are medications called anti-seizure or anticonvulsant medications that change the way your brain cells work and send messages to each other.
+The most common treatments are medications called anti-seizure or anticonvulsant medications that change the way your brain cells work and send messages to each other.

 Epilepsy and Social Security Disability

 If you suffer from epilepsy, you may be entitled to Social Security Disability Benefits, depending on whether you meet the definition of “disability” under the Social Security Administration’s (“SSA”) rules and regulations.
-There is a five step process or analysis that the SSA uses to evaluate each claim and determine if you are disabled.
-In general, to meet the definition of disability you must be unable to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.
+There is a five-step process or analysis that the SSA uses to evaluate each claim and determine if you are disabled.
+In general, to meet the definition of disability you must be unable to engage in the substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.

 Social Security Administration’s 5 Step Analyses